 We offer advice on strategy, due diligence, partnership opportunities, and best practices in philanthropy.
 Christine Sherry brings a thirty-year career of leadership in the foundation sector, business, law and global affairs to her consulting.
 She engages a team of researchers whose talents are specifically matched to client needs.
 In addition to her specialized coaching, Christine is a visiting practitioner with the Stanford Center on Philanthropy and teaches philanthropy through the Stanford Continuing Studies program.

-• On March 29th, Christine will be in conversation with Dave Peery of the Peery Foundation at a special event for the J.P.
+• On March 29th, Christine was in conversation with Dave Peery of the Peery Foundation at a special event for the J.P.
 Morgan Philanthropy Centre in Seattle, Washington.
-The event will also highlight our two-part publication that brings to life the theory and practice of philanthropy, authored by Sherry Consulting with the Philanthropy Centre of J.P.
+The event also highlighted our two-part publication that brings to life the theory and practice of philanthropy, authored by Sherry Consulting with the Philanthropy Centre of J.P.
 Morgan.
 The report can be found here.

 • On March 12th, Christine moderated a panel for the Social Impact Collective’s Discovery Weekend in Half Moon Bay.
 The event brought together a cohort of individuals to share insights into philanthropic practices such as impact evaluation, assessing nonprofit organizations, and navigating family foundations.
 Christine’s session explored some of the challenges that multi-generational families face in making decisions on philanthropy and social impact.
 The panel featured Matthew and Jason Goldman of the Lisa & Douglas Goldman Fund, as well as Megan McTiernan of the Thomson Family Foundation.